rip : Java Glossary

 rip

-To extract music from audio CD (Compact Disk) s, downloadable MP3 sites and compose new traditional audio CDs or MP3 CDs or iPod downloads.
+To extract music from audio CD (Compact Disc) s, downloadable MP3 sites and compose new traditional audio CDs (Compact Discs) or MP3 CDs or iPod downloads.
 I suspect the etymology comes from rip-off, to steal, since much of this activity is illegal.
-To burn means to write such content back onto a new CD or DVD (Digital Video Disk).
+To burn means to write such content back onto a new CD or DVD (Digital Video Disc).

 To copy an audio CD, you first rip it then burn it.